Design maps to help people go places more easily & more quickly

 That tiny change made it easier to take action that one will actually follow through.
 Or, removing any barriers that make it easy to not follow through on action.

-The dotted line that connects the two locations can be misinterpreted as a street or walkway.
+The dotted line that connects the Start and End locations can be misinterpreted as a street or walkway.
 The map consists of lines to represent city pathways (streets or subways).
-Adding a line to connect the start and end points muddles that theme of 'Lines = pathways'.
-There is no great need for the dotted line - it is not a path, it does not help the viewer get to the destination.
+Adding another line muddles that theme of 'Lines = pathways'.
+There is no need for the dotted line - it is not a path, it does not help the viewer get to the destination.
 I repositioned MoMA PS1 and enlarged You are here.

 Tip: Include only graphic elements that will help the user understand the desired route or destination.